The 10+1 Code™

 Trust depends on shared reality.
 Corrupt the inputs, and you corrupt the system.

-Commandment 6: Respect AI’s Limits
+VI.
+Respect AI’s Limits

 AI systems must not be treated as infallible, authoritative, or capable beyond their design and context.